alexleybourne/QR/README.md

 ## About 📝

 After trying to create a nice qr code with a logo for my work I quickly became frustrated by how limited most tools online were and how they all wanted me to signup and added bloat to the process.
-So I decided to create my own tool that would be simple, easy, feature rich and free to use 😎
+So I decided to create my own tool that would be simple, easy, feature rich and free to use.
+Whist also [tweeting my progress](https://twitter.com/AlexLeybourne/status/1663885858783772672) 😎

-If you find this project useful please consider giving it a star ⭐ If you use the code please give me credit and link back to this repo 🙏
+If you find this project useful please consider giving it a star ⭐

+If you use the code please give me credit and link back to this repo 🙏

 Enjoy! 😁